cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 ![Example to scatter data to different processors from the one with rank 0](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/images/scatter.png){width="25%"}

+#### Scatter Python Objects

+THe example program executing the sactter is showcased next

 > ``` python
 > #!/usr/bin/env python
 > from mpi4py import MPI